marcelocostabr/docker-template-default/README.md

 ## Clone this repository

-Open de root folder in terminal and type:
+Open de root folder in the terminal and type:

 ```
 git clone https://github.com/marcelocostabr/docker-template-default.git